 Maybe the answer is: Perhaps the best dog food is not “dog food” at all.

-Just like us, our dogs do best on fresh, whole foods.
-And making that happen can be very simple once you learn a couple tricks of the trade.
+Just like us, our dogs do best on whole foods.
+Making that happen is very simple once you learn a couple tricks of the trade.
 Here is what I can offer you:

 Cooking.
-I have been home cooking for my dogs since 2008, and have learned some things along the way.
-I’ve also been fortunate enough to connect with some very progressive veterinarians and other pros who have taught me a lot over the years!
+I have been home cooking for my dogs since 2008, and have learned many things.
+I’ve been fortunate enough to connect with some very progressive veterinarians and other pros who have taught me a great deal over the years!

-Experiencing and Loving.
-My work on behalf of animals began long before then, and over the years I’ve had the pleasure of working with a number of nonprofit animal protection organizations.
+Experience and Love.
+My work on behalf of animals began long ago, and over the years I’ve had the pleasure of working with a number of nonprofit animal protection organizations.
 I believe my love and concern for animals was inborn, and is not going anywhere.

-- Current – pursuing Pet Nutrition Coach Certification, North American Veterinary Association
+- 2022 – Pet Nutrition Coach Certification, North American Veterinary Association

 - 2016 – Master of Science, Holistic Nutrition, American College of Healthcare Sciences, Portland, OR – Delta Epsilon Tau Honor Society